Binkies, Bottles, and Bacteria, Oh My!

-This week some of the PhoneSoap crew spent time in the lab testing common baby items.
-Such as a pacifier, bottle, and toothbrush for bacteria.
-They then tested them after a run through the PhoneSoap XL (now the HomeSoap).
-Just a warning: The results may shock you (just kidding, we’re not that dramatic).
+This week some of the PhoneSoap crew spent time in the lab testing common baby items, such as a pacifier, bottle, and toothbrush, for bacteria.
+They then tested them after a run through the HomeSoap.

-First up to bat we’ve got a pacifier.
+First up, a pacifier.
 This particular pacifier is washed about once a day.
-Be honest, that’s way more than you’ve probably ever washed your child’s pacifier.
+(Let's be honest, that’s way more than most of us washed our children’s pacifiers.)

-The petri dish on the left is the result of a quick swab of the baby items before going into the PhoneSoap XL.
-The petri dish on the right shows the results of the same test AFTER using the PhoneSoap XL!
+The petri dish on the left is the result of a quick swab of the baby items before going into the HomeSoap.
+The petri dish on the right shows the results of the same test after using the HomeSoap.

-Next up we’ve tested a baby bottle that is thoroughly washed after each use.
+Next up, we tested a baby bottle that is thoroughly washed after each use.

-A beloved stuffed animal, which as you can tell is rarely washed, if ever.
+A beloved stuffed animal, which is rarely washed (if ever).
 While the fur casts shadows on some parts of the stuffed animal, all exposed parts (and all the nastiest bacteria) are cleaned.
-After cleaning a few times, in a month all areas will have a chance to be completely sanitized.
+After disinfecting a few times, all areas will have a chance to be completely disinfected in about a month.

-All those dots and smudges may not mean anything to you, but they’re actually showing a lot of bacteria growth including E.coli and staph, both of which can make us sick.
-Use the HomeSoap to proactively prevent your babies from passing along or receiving unwanted bacteria.
+All those dots and smudges may not mean anything to you, but they’re showing a lot of bacteria growth, including E.coli and staph, both of which can make us sick.
+Use the HomeSoap to kill 99.99% of germs and proactively prevent your babies from passing along or receiving unwanted bacteria.